enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 48, Kokab, sphere of Mercury—or by a Breeze calculation, 31, the secret key of AL. Nuit/Hadit.
 The TWINS, Ra-Hoor-Khuit/Hoor-Par-Kraat, combined as Heru-Ra-Ha, the Lord of the Aeon.
 Replacement of the Judgement with the Stele, the Aeon (Judging the Judgers).
 Crowley on calculations around name—the name means "The Sacred Secret Key-letter of *The Book of the Law* of Thelema, appearing through the Operation of Mercury as well as giving a complete symbolical description of the Stele itself."

+Eshelman: DES = 72, the Shem-ham-Mephorash (hence Goetia), and one way of signing the Four Worlds.

+The focus here is the *illusory nature* of Tiphareth in relation to Binah.

+It will here be necessary to elaborate just *who the hell* Ankh-f-n-Khonsu is—not just another prior incarnation, we are asked to believe, of the Kelley/Cagliostro/Levi/Crowley entity, but a priest of the war-god Mentu (an analogue of Ra-Hoor-Khuit) during the final dynasty and cultural bloom of Egypt prior to its final conquest by Persia.
+The mythology is wrapped up with the transmission of the Book of the Law and discovered at the Cairo Museum.
+Or is AANK just another "spook" that is using Crowley, perhaps as an Egyptian sorceric method of reincarnation?
+(Crowley's followers recite identifactory, funerary hymns to AANK four times a day.)

 Pentagram (destiny of man) in the blackness of heaven that is the blackness of an angel (solar blackness = NOX = opening of mankind to superconsciousness).
 Angel of destruction symbolizes Jupiter-Jehovah / Osiris-Jesus who are Chesed and Tiphareth and therefore **never extended beyond the abyss to the Supernals**—never even had an idea of them!
 Absolutely critical.
 These are tribal gods... they have deprived mankind of hearing and sight (vision and voice, spirit and fire).
 Hence the V&V.

-12^3 = 1728 petals of fire, Zodiac brought to material plane (see Wake World on 13 times tables).
-A note suggesting that restriction of love to basic monogamous straight sex is a curse.
+12^3 = 1728 petals of fire, Zodiac brought to material plane (see Wake World on 13 times tables)=the powers of the name HUA as the Zodiac manifested in 3D form (Nuit?).
+[Aries/Emperor/Suplhur/Sun] A note suggesting that restriction of love to basic monogamous straight sex is a curse.
 More notes on formula of YHVH.
 Cult of Jehovah *cannot even reach Da'ath*.
 Jehovah is *not even the true Chesed, but the evil Dyad.* (i.e. Qliphoth of Chokmah?
 Chesed?)
 Jehovah was the evil Chesed in the Aeon of the True Chesed (Isis), his tyranny broken by the Solar Jesus; symbolized by a golden eagle breakiing out of a golden egg (but only a repeat of Old Aeon).

+(Eagle=Jupiter, hence Jehovah, the Demiurge—also symbols of Tiphareth, Air, Sol.)

 The Eagle-Headed God Jesus cries: "There is no sin, and there is no salvation."
 (See the more controversial utterances of the Angels to Dee and Kelley on the non-existence of sin.)
 Crowley states Jesus knows this truth, but if he says it nobody will care about him.
+He is an object of worship only for those in the OUTER world of Maya, not for adepts/Chasidim.
 He senses incoming of NOX.
 Light is an illusion, truth is an illusion—the great illusions beyond life/space/time.
 (Elements/Pentagram/Binah/Tree/LVX are all illusions.)
-Everything is backward...
+Everything is backward... (reversal of consciousness of NOX—see *Liber 333*).
 Jesus as accursed child of elements, not their father.
-Calls to Binah to answer *his* prayer.
+Calls to Binah and Chokmah to answer *his* prayer but as these spheres are exposing the futility of the intellect of which he is part it matters not.
 He is being dissolved by the progress of human consciousness. *Ecclesia abhorret a sanguine*: The Church shrinks from blood (Binah/BABALON/formula of 8=3).
+Anguish of humanity's loss of its ideal.
+[215 - zarach, "ato shine/rise as sun, to give light, sunrise," "East"]

 45. The Perfect and the Perfect are one Perfect and not two; nay, are none!